wcolding/OoT-Randomizer/README.md

-This is a fork of OoTRandomizer with some small quality of life changes for multiworld.
-Getting items from another player will no longer interrupt Link carrying items over his head (bombs, cuccos, Ruto) nor when Link is holding a deku stick (to protect torch lighting and broken deku stick).
+This is a fork of OoTRandomizer providing some quality of life changes for multiworld.
+The general aim is to prevent the player from receiving items when it is inconvenient to do so.

-Additionally, players can press dpad up to toggle item freeze.
-Enabling item freeze will force items to wait for you until you disable it.
-This will help players do tricks like B1 skip without an incoming item ruining their lineup.
+The game will no longer give items when:
+* Link is holding an item over his head (bombs/cuccos/Ruto)
+* Link is holding a deku stick
+* Item Freeze is enabled.
+Item Freeze can be toggled on and off with Dpad Up.

-Special thanks to denoflions for the deku stick help!
+Special thanks to denoflions for information on holding deku sticks!

 # OoTRandomizer